Events and Function chaining

 ### Emit a custom event

-**Goal:** Add an event with arbitrary information to an intent so it's emitted on-chain.
+**Goal:** Add an event with arbitrary information to an operation so it's emitted on-chain when the intent is executed.

 ```typescript

-import { Bytes, evm, EvmEncodeParam } from '@mimicprotocol/lib-ts'
+import { Address, Bytes, ChainId, Ethereum, EvmCallBuilder, evm, EvmEncodeParam, TokenAmount } from '@mimicprotocol/lib-ts'

 export default function main(): void {